aws/amazon-ivs-react-native-player/docs/migration-guides.md

 ### Installation

-Once the above code changes are in place:
+Once the above code changes are in place, run the following:

 ```sh
 yarn remove amazon-ivs-react-native